 When it comes to essential oils, using a glass spray bottle is best since the oils can break down the plastic.
 But in a pinch, plastic will work.

 Homemade All-Purpose Cleaner With Peroxide

 When it comes to using hydrogen peroxide to get rid of bacteria and viruses on surfaces, you don't have to mix it with anything.
 That's right, you can add a spray top and voila!
-However, if you are looking to get a little more bang for your buck, you might try this mixture with a fresh lemony scent.
+However, if you are looking to get a little more bang for your buck, learn how to make this disinfectant spray with a fresh lemony scent.